DSivaji/RHadoop-Installation/Install/Hadoopinstall.md

 ```
 	ssh localhost
 	exit
+	exit
 ```
 [Download](http://mirror.reverse.net/pub/apache/hadoop/common/stable/) a new stable version of hadoop (haddop-x.x.x.tar.gz file.
 In my case it is hadoop-1.2.1.tar.gz).
 Go to the downloaded directory and un-tar the file it will create a directory call hadoop-1.2.1
 ```
 	tar –xzf hadoop-1.2.1.tar.gz
 ```
-Move directory hadoop-1.2.1 to /usr/local and change ownership to hduser using sudo access
+Move directory hadoop-1.2.1 to /usr/local and change ownership to hduser
 ```
 	sudo mv hadoop-1.2.1 /usr/local
 	sudo chown –R hduser:hadoop /usr/local/hadoop-1.2.1